 9. Fraas Scarf

-German brand Fraas have been in the textile manufacturing business since 1880.
-Their soft, warm, high-quality scarves make for a special and thoughtful gift for anyone and for any occasion.
+German brand Fraas has been in the textile manufacturing business since 1880.
+Their soft, warm, high-quality scarves make for a special and thoughtful German gift for anyone and for any occasion.
 Fraas is especially known for their cashmink, a play based on the fact that it’s a soft as cashmere but as shiny as mink.
-I love the made in Germany cashmink scarf I have: it looks classy, goes with nearly anything and keeps me nice and toasty!
+I love the made in Germany cashmink scarf I have: it looks classy, goes with nearly anything, and keeps me nice and toasty!

 Available from Amazon: Fraas scarves

 Germans are known for being practical but they have a style that’s underrated if you ask me.
 For over 60 years, German shoe manufacturer Waldlaufer has been making comfortable shoes that are fashion-forward, too.
 From everyday shoes to boots and walking shoes, a pair of Waldlaufer shoes make a great gift.
 I recommend the Dede Holma boots and Camile booties!
 The Mica Herne sneakers are great, too.
 If you’re looking for a German gift for a woman, Waldlaufer is a great place to look.